meteor/meteor/content/routing.md

 Now we know how to define a function that is called when we reach a particular URL.
 But URLs are most often used not to call plain functions, but to display some UI.
 This is why navigating to a URL is often referred to as “going to a page” - you expect the app to display certain content as if it were a page in a book or magazine.

-When using Flow Router, the simplest way to display different views on the page for different URLs is to use Blaze Layout.
+When using Flow Router, the simplest way to display different views on the page for different URLs is to use the complementary Blaze Layout package.
 First, make sure you have the Blaze Layout package installed:

 ```
 meteor add kadira:blaze-layout